Lajbert/MonolithEngine/README.md

 # What are the supported platforms?
 Whatever MonoGame supports, the rest depends on you and your code :) The engine itself is pretty lighweight without any platform-specific code, so runs well on any low-end hardware.
 Please note that for consoles, you have to be a licenced developer to acquire the respective binaries from the MonoGame team.
+2021.10.8 update:
+The [mobile platformer example] is currently being ported to Android, the work will soon be finished and the source code will provided.
+For the WIP code, check android_test_2 the branch.
+Once all work is done, it will be merged into master.

 # What games have been released with it?
 None commercial yet, hopefully the first will be released in Q3-Q4 2021.